Epersea/freelancer_helper_rails/README.md

 - Making use of Current Attributes.
 - Creating an AuthenticationHelper for controller and system tests.

+## 4. PROJECTS
+The **project functionality** allows the user to create projects for each client, detailing the work completed.
+For instance, a project may be a logo redesign or a website translation.
+Projects include information about hours worked, amount billed and start and end dates.

+Each project belongs to a client, and every time that a project is added, deleted or updated, the corresponding client's information updates in sync.
+The user can also see a list of all the projects belonging to a client or check them individually.

+Some areas of note about this functionality:
+- I have implemented the project routes with **shallow nesting** to avoid cumbersome URLs and facilitate access to project resources.
+- The **Project model** validates the input data, including a custom method to check that the end date is later than the start date.
+It also calculates the individual project's rate via a before_save callback.
+- Now Clients are initialized with 0 hours worked and amount billed, and this information is added later through Projects.
+- Before saving or destroying a record, the Project model calls the Client model `update_stats` method, so the new project information is incorporated.
+- Since both the Project and the Client models have to calculate rates, I have created a **RateSetter concern** that is included in both.
+- Finally, I have also updated the User model with a `has_many :through` **association**, which allows the Project controller to access projects directly via Current.user.
+- As usual, I have included **tests** for model validations and callbacks and controller actions, as well as system tests.

 ## HOW TO RUN THE APPLICATION